 This ski rental shop in Silverthorne didn’t have much luck attracting guests since there wasn’t any snow around.
 Someone come buy a jacket!
 Please?

 I guess there’s only so much ski towns can do to seek out visitors in the summer.
 Fortunately, they only have a few short months before things get cold and snowy again.

 As noted above, Keystone Resort has plenty going on during the summer.
 Events include horseback riding, fly fishing, spa events, and more.
 Then there’s my favorite activity, frisbee golf!

-In terms of outdoor adventure, you can find lots of biking, hiking, ATV riding, and more.
-Check out this directory of hiking trails and information on mountain biking.
 Private companies such as this one offer whitewater rafting and ATV riding the Keystone area.

 In short, you won’t be snow tubing or zipping down the slopes, but you can still find some cool summer activities in Keystone and other nearby Colorado ski towns.